hemidactylus/katasandbox/repair-improvements/step2.md

 meaning that the table has never been repaired before, and is not currently in the pending-repair pool of any running repair respectively.

+### Recap

+We have forced a data flush to disk to make sure our SSTable files are up-to-date; indeed the files are there and, as expected, have never undergone any repair operation (...yet).

+Now it's time to engineer a data misalignment between the two nodes, to later see incremental repair in action!